-GUEST BLOG WRITTEN BY: Teresa from For the Love of Teenagers
+GUEST BLOG POST BY: Teresa at For the Love of Teenagers

 When my daughters were around middle school I began to notice they were not as thoughtful as they had been when they were little.
 Instead, they seemed to be pretty snappy and selfish.
 To be quite honest, I don’t even think they liked themselves!

 Often I thought about the patterns I had seen from my clients I had in my chair as a hairstylist for the past twenty-three years.
 Many of my clients were with me for over a decade so I had the privilege of seeing how parenting turned out.
 I got to hear all sides of the same story giving me all sorts of angels from which to look at a problem.
 It was kind of like earning a doctorate in the observation of stupid human decisions to which I was most assuredly not immune!
 Nonetheless, I tried to learn and adjust.

 Also because I am also a real estate investor, I began to ask myself this question as a parent when my girls would pose a behavior, “Will that behavior make them an asset or a liability now and later?”
 Then I would ask myself, “Am I an asset or a liability in this instance and therefore contributing to their behaviors?”
 I really does start with us.
 IT IS ALL ABOUT THE MESSAGES WE SEND.
 PERIOD.

 You might feel a little stumped when you think of your own behavior just like I was, so here are some examples of liability behaviors I’ve seen.